Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

 There are a number of R scripts that constitute the simulation study code.
 These are:

 1) Final Simulation for Manuscript.R - This builds and runs the simulation study.
-The design condition matrix is created, the data generation mechanisms are created and the data is generated, the data is then analyzed using three methodologies (Pearson Correlation, Confirmatory Factor Analysis, Simple/Multiple Linear Regression), the performance measures are calculated (including empirical bias and empirical standard error), and the estimates and performance measures are collated and saved to CSV files.
+The design condition matrix is created, the data generation mechanisms are created and the data is generated, the data is then analyzed using three methodologies (Pearson Correlation, Confirmatory Factor Analysis, Simple/Multiple Linear Regression), the performance measures are calculated (including empirical bias and empirical standard error), and the estimates and performance measures are collated, thensaved to CSV files for convenience of data manipulation.
+Note: results from each individual simulation condition are saved to a local location on your device, depending on your R environment working path.
 2) Functions for Simulation Data Gen.R - This is a collection of support functions for the data generation mechanisms used in the main simulation script.
 NOTE: THIS SCRIPT MUST BE RUN FIRST, TO LOAD KEY FUNCTIONS REQUIRED FOR THE MAIN SIMULATION SCRIPT INTO YOUR R ENVIRONMENT.
 3) Streamlined Plotting Collection.R - This produces a number of ggplots that illustrate key features of the simulation study results using the default simulation setup.